itmat/Normalization/README.md

             Sample_4

 ##### ii.
 File of Unaligned Reads (Both forward and reverse reads for paired end data)
-Create a text file listing the full paths of the input forward fasta or fastq files.
+Create a text file listing the full paths of the input fasta or fastq files.
 When running PORT you will enter the name of this file for the '--unaligned' argument. e.g. the file should look like this:

             /path/to/Sample_1.fwd.fq/fa
             /path/to/Sample_1.rev.fq/fa